KervynH/Focused-YouTube/README.md

 - Redirect homepage to watch-later, or subscriptions, or library
 - Remove all algorithmic suggestions
 - Remove "trending" and "explore"
-- Remove all shorts and redirect shorts to normal player
+- Remove all shorts in feed and redirect shorts to normal player
-- Remove live videos in subscription page
 - Block ads (maybe not all)
 - Simplify UI
+- Auto enable theater mode

 ## Installation